All Products

 auth = oss2.ProviderAuthV4(credentials_provider)

-After the RAM role is configured on the ACK worker node, the application in a pod on the node can obtain the security token of the attached role by using the metadata server in the same manner as an application deployed on an ECS instance does.
-However, if an untrusted application is deployed on the worker node, such as an application that is submitted by your customer and whose code is unavailable to you, you may not want the application to use the metadata server to obtain a security token of the RAM role attached to the worker node.
-To ensure the security of cloud resources, allow untrusted applications to securely obtain the required security token, and minimize application-level permissions, you can use the RAM Roles for Service Account (RRSA) feature.
-The underlying logic of this method is to use a security token obtained from STS to configure access credentials.
+After the RAM role is configured on the ACK worker node, applications within pods on that node can retrieve the STS token for the attached role by using the metadata server, similar to an application deployed on an ECS instance.
+However, you might not want untrusted applications, such as those submitted by customers without disclosing the application code to you, to access the metadata server for obtaining the STS token of the RAM role attached to the worker node.
+To ensure the security of cloud resources, allow untrusted applications to securely obtain the required STS token, and minimize application-level permissions, you can use the RAM Roles for Service Account (RRSA) feature.
+The underlying logic of this method is to use an STS token obtained from STS to configure access credentials.
 ACK creates and mounts corresponding OpenID Connect (OIDC) token files for different application pods, and passes relevant configuration information to environment variables.
-The Credentials tool obtains the configuration information of environment variables and calls the AssumeRoleWithOIDC operation of STS to obtain the security token of attached roles.
-This method eliminates the risks that may arise when you manually maintain an AccessKey pair or a security token.
+The Credentials tool obtains the configuration information from the environment variables and calls the AssumeRoleWithOIDC operation of STS to obtain the STS token for attached roles.
+This method does not require an AccessKey pair or STS token, eliminating the risks associated with manually managing these credentials.
 For more information, see Use RRSA to authorize different pods to access different cloud services.

 1. Add the alibabacloud_credentials dependency.